The new QMODs have the ability to output the video stream as an RF channel, an IPTV stream, or both at the same time.

-If the QMOD is set for Ethernet only, you can set the QMOD to variable bitrate, which will reduce bandwith for typical content.
+If the QMOD is set for Ethernet only, you can set the QMOD to variable bitrate, which will reduce bandwidth for typical content.

-When the QMOD is set for dual-channel operation, not all IPTV recievers can be set to recieve 2 programs in one stream.
-Better IPTV receivers can, likely not for inexpensibe recievers such as Amino.
+When the QMOD is set for dual-channel operation, not all IPTV receivers can be set to receive 2 programs in one stream.
+Better IPTV receivers can, not for inexpensive receivers such as Amino.